Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

-Signatures or legal certification or documents, a common trait among Swiss-German business, can be cumbersome.
-Businesses are often required to complete numerous forms and get them notarized — so many, in fact, that they can lose track or miss some if they are not careful.
+Legal certification of documents or signatures, a frequent condition in Swiss-German transactions, can be cumbersome.
+Businesses are often required to complete numerous forms and get them notarized—so many, in fact, that they can lose track or miss some if they are not careful.

-The dream of living among gorgeous glacier studded mountains and crystal clear sparkling lakes can have its drawbacks as well.
-Living in Switzerland can be very expensive.
+The dream of living among gorgeous glacier-studded mountains and crystal clear sparkling lakes can have its drawbacks.
+Switzerland is expensive.
 Landlords rule the real estate market, and demand for space is often higher than the supply.

-The culture in Switzerland also tends to be more formal then that of the U.S. Spontaneity is discouraged both socially and professionally and meetings are done by appointment.
+The culture in Switzerland also tends to be more formal than it is in the U.S. Spontaneity is discouraged both socially and professionally and meetings are done by appointment.
 Punctuality is held in extremely high regard and tardiness can turn social occasions sour.
-In many parts of the country, particularly the German speaking areas, being late even five minutes is considered a serious breach of etiquette.
-Italian and French speaking areas are not quite as stringent, but punctuality is still held in very high regard in those areas as well.
+In many parts of the country, particularly the German-speaking areas, being late even five minutes is considered a serious breach of etiquette.
+Italian and French-speaking areas are not quite as stringent, but punctuality is still important in those areas as well.